 There are some types of trees that can withstand drought conditions.
 We can plant those trees in huge numbers all over the drought hit area.
 As we get more water, we can plant other trees.
 The idea is to make the area green very fast.
 So that trees can block solar heat from reaching the ground.
 That helps in cooling the area in the night which in turn helps the clouds to rain.

 Find the closest water body for this area.
 It can be sea, a river or a stream of water.
 We can follow the same process to pump water.
 If we are pumping water from a river, the force of water flow can be used to pump water.

 I will give one example to understand how it works.
 One of the mountain top (heavy rainy area) is connected to this network of pipes.
-Whenever it rains there, a stream of rain water is redirected to this network of pipes.
+Whenever it rains there, a stream of rain water is directed to the network of pipes.
 At least one of the sinks gets the water.
 Usually the water from the mountain flows to a river.
 But now some part of that water flows to a village (low rainy area) very far from the mountain.
-Though the villagers donít see clouds, they get rain water for drinking and for farming.
-In case of floods, more water can be redirected to the network of pipes to control floods.
+Though the villagers don't see clouds, they get rain water for drinking and for farming.
+In case of floods, more water can be directed to the network of pipes to control floods.

 When floods are expected in one river, we start releasing water to all other parts of the country including other rivers.

 Each dam can hold a limited amount of water.
 The remaining water is released to ocean.
 With distribution procedure, water from every heavy rain will be reaching many other parts of the country and the water will be getting stored.
 Total rain water that can be stored and utilized will be very high.
 Instead of holding all water in a one dam, we are distributing to it to many regions.
 Every village should have one or more big lakes.
 When there is heavy rain in one part of the country, all these lakes should be filled as much as possible.
 Even if we cannot control complete flood, we can utilize flood water to a maximum extent.